execve — execute program

 Most UNIX implementations impose some limit on the total

-size of the command-line argument (argv
+size of the command-line argument (argv) and environment

-) strings
+(envp) strings

 that may be passed to a new program.
 POSIX.1 allows an